LeaVerou/lea.verou.me/2023/design-state-of-html/index.md

 and it [fit the bill perfectly here](https://projects.verou.me/mavoice/?repo=devographics/surveys&labels=State%20of%20CSS%202022).

 This process worked exceptionally well for uncovering blind spots: it turned out there were a bunch of CSS features that would be good to ask about, but were simply not on our radar.
-This is one of the reasons transparency is one of my core values: **no one human or small team can ever match the collective intelligence of the community**.
+This is one of the reasons I strongly believe in transparency and co-design: **no one human or small team can ever match the collective intelligence of the community**.

 Predictably, I plan to try the same approach for State of HTML.
 Instead of using MaVoice, this year I’m trying [GitHub Discussions](https://github.com/features/discussions).